mammykins/rap-companion/CONTRIBUTING.md

 ### Fixing issues

-If your pull request fixes a specific issue the Github can automatically close that issue based on the commit message as [described by Hadley Wickham](http://r-pkgs.had.co.nz/git.html#github-issues).
+If your pull request fixes a specific issue, Github can automatically close that issue based on the commit message as [described by Hadley Wickham](http://r-pkgs.had.co.nz/git.html#github-issues).

-> A useful technique is closing issues from a commit message.
-Just put Closes *#<issue number>* somewhere in your commit message and GitHub will close the issue for you when you next push.
-The best thing about closing issues this way is that it makes a link from the issue to the commit.
-This is useful if you ever have to come back to the bug and want to see exactly what you did to fix it.
-You can also link to issues without closing them; just refer to *#<issue number>*.

 ### Submitting